Resolving accommodation concerns

 - All PCC departments, organizations, and affiliated entities will provide contact information for individuals who wish to make an accommodation request.
-Note that technical assistance is usually available from either AEDR or the ADA Coordinator depending on the type and nature of the offering.
+Note that technical assistance is usually available from either AEDR or the Senior ADA & Accessibility Partner with People Strategy, Equity, and Culture (PSEC), or the ADA/504 Compliance Manager, depending on the type and nature of the offering.

-- The Office of Equity and Inclusion is responsible for enforcing the College’s Nondiscrimination and Non-harassment policy to ensure that all campuses are free from harassment and discrimination including investigating complaints of discrimination and harassment under the college’s grievance procedures.
+- PSEC and/or Student Conduct and Community Support are responsible for enforcing the College’s Nondiscrimination and Non-harassment policy to ensure that all campuses are free from harassment and discrimination including investigating complaints of discrimination and harassment under the college’s grievance procedures.

 - Students who need accommodation should reference the supporting pages detailed within this site for full process descriptions.
 Students are responsible for making reasonable requests in a timely manner and also for communicating with AEDR if there are questions or concerns related to the implementation of specific adjustments.